michaelgoodier/local_authority_generator/README.md

 # Local Authority Generator
 This R script takes badly formatted location data and finds the UK Local Authority name that it resides in.
 It also attaches a column with relevant Reach PLC newsroom.
-Download shapefile from here: http://geoportal.statistics.gov.uk/datasets/local-authority-districts-december-2017-full-clipped-boundaries-in-great-britain and place in working directory
+Download shapefile from here: http://geoportal.statistics.gov.uk/datasets/local-authority-districts-december-2017-full-clipped-boundaries-in-great-britain and place in working directory.

-Last Updated: 29/10/18 Version: 1.0 By: Michael Goodier To Do: Group loactions before geocoding
+Last Updated: 29/10/18 Version: 1.0 By: Michael Goodier

+To Do: Group loctions before geocoding to make fewer requests